oskopek/mvae/README.md

 * `README.md` - This manual.
 * `LICENSE` - Apache Standard License 2.0.
 * `environment.yml` - Required Python packages.
-* `THIRD_PARTY.md` - List of third party software used in this project.
+* `THIRD_PARTY.md` - List of third party software used in this thesis.

 ## Usage

 To run training and inference, activate the created conda environment and run the examples:

 ```bash
 conda activate pt
 python -m mt.examples.run --dataset="mnist" --model="h2,s2,e2" --fixed_curvature=False
 ```

 Take a look at `mt/examples/run.py` for a list of command line arguments.

 For an evaluation run, see `mt/examples/eval.py`.